 Review worksheets will be handed out for completion at appropriate times.
 On time and accurate completion of these worksheets will result in the accumulation of review points.
 Graded review worksheets will be returned for correction and inclusion in the student notebook.

-Student Notebook:
+Student Notebook

 Students will keep the syllabus, the midterm exam and any corrections to it, as well as their completed and corrected review worksheets in a 3-ring notebook with dividers.
 Other materials of the student's choice may also be included, such as student notes from class lectures, how-to notes on math procedures, etc. Notebooks will be graded on completeness, accuracy, neatness and presentation.
+Failure to keep an organized notebook in a 3 ring binder will result in a significant deduction of points for this course requirement.
 Notebooks will be collected and graded on the midterm and final exam dates.